openstack-archive/murano/doc/source/draft/admin-guide/admin_troubleshooting.rst

 **Murano panel can be browsed, but 'Unable to communicate to murano-api server.' appears**

-If you have murano registered in keystone, verify the endpoint URL is valid and service has *application_catalog* name.
+If you have murano registered in keystone, verify the endpoint URL is valid and service has *application-catalog* name.
 If you don't want to register murano service in keystone, just add ``MURANO_API_URL`` option to the horizon local setting.